Trystan-Schmits/Group/_posts/2023-08-16-Tools_Hacks_Sample.md

 toc: true
 comments: true
 layout: post
-title: VSCode, Python, Jupyter, ...
+title: Prunned Tool Procedure ...
-description: Tools and equipment setup for tools used throughout this class.
+description: Example hacks!!!
+This shows procedures performed by student, not the procedures for the entire class.
+Modified or prunned for specific machine.
-courses: { csse: {week: 0}, csp: {week: 0}, csa: {week: 0} }
+courses: { compsci: {week: 0} }
 type: hacks
 ---